omgnetwork/optimism/omgx_examples/compound-simple/README.md

 - MIN_VOTING_PERIOD in GovernorBravoDelegate.sol set to 0 to allow for timely testing
 -

 # Deploying on Rinkeby-Boba Network and Initiating

-Instructions for Deploying Compound Governance Protocol on Rinkeby-Boba.
+Instructions or Deploying Compound Governance Protocol on Rinkeby-Boba.
 First create a `.env` file that follows the structure of `.env.example`.
-Then compile your contracts, which will also create the build artifacts in `build-ovm` folder.

 ```bash
 $ yarn